metta-systems/libsss/doc/spec.md

 ### Service request streams

 When the application makes a connect request to open a new top-level stream to a given target host and service, the stream protocol on the initiating host creates a service request stream as a substream of a suitable channel’s root stream.
 The initiating stream protocol then sends a service request message on this new stream.
+Initiator starts this stream with LSID 1, responder uses LSID 2 for the same stream.
+Responder is always on the even side with regards to LSIDs, while initiator is on the odd side.

 Service request streams also allow to query the application about supported service endpoints.